Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Conqueror  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Precision/Conqueror.png" Align=left width=15% height=15%>

 When you hit attack rolls during your first attack or spell action you gain stacks of _Conqueror_.
 You gain 4 stacks for melee and 3 stacks for ranged attacks.
-When you have 12 stacks of _Conqueror_ you deal 1d6 additional damage whenever you deal damage that turn, and you heal for the additional damage dealt.
+When you have 12 stacks of _Conqueror_ you deal 2 additional damage whenever you deal damage that turn, and you heal for the additional damage dealt.
 If you don't deal damage within the next minute, you loose all stacks of Conqueror.

-The damage dice increases to 1d8 at level 5, 1d10 at level 11 and 1d12 at level 17.
+The additional damage increases by 1 at level 5, level 11 and level 17.

 ---